J. C. A. Corea

 James Clifford Aelian Corea was a Sri Lankan educationist.
-He was the former Principal of Royal College Colombo.
+He was the former Principal of Royal College Colombo and a former master in Kingswood College, Kandy and Wesley College, Colombo.

 Early life

-Born in the coastal town of Chilaw in Ceylon in 1904, he was educated at Royal College Colombo, then gained an MA in Psychology from the University of London and a Diploma in Education from the University of Cambridge.
-He was raised by his parents, Gate Mudaliyar James Edward Corea and Frances Eleanor Terentia Ameresekera, in Chilaw.
-His father sent him to Colombo to be educated at Royal College Colombo, where he excelled as a student.
+Born in the coastal town of Chilaw in Ceylon in 1904, he was raised by his parents, Gate Mudaliyar James Edward Corea and Frances Eleanor Terentia Ameresekera, in Chilaw.
+His father sent him to Colombo to be educated at Royal College.
+He then gained an MA in Psychology from the University of London and a Diploma in Education from the University of Cambridge.

-Principal of Royal College Colombo
+Educationist career

 He became a master at Kingswood College, Kandy, and at Wesley College, Colombo.
 Corea was the President of All Ceylon Teachers' Union and in 1943 was appointed as Vice principal of his alma mater Royal College Colombo.
 In 1946 he succeeded Principal Bradby as the first Ceylonese Principal of Royal College Colombo in 1946 had held the post until 1953.

 In 1946 he returned the school to its buildings at Reid Avenue after it had been taken over by the British Army during Second World War.
 During his tenure he had several infrastructure developments made and implemented the Free Education Scheme in 1947.
 He was also the first old Royalist (Royal Group of 1922) to become Principal of Royal College Colombo.